NAME

 DESCRIPTION

-Library-based compartmentalization contains a set of features provided by rtld(1) and other system libraries that enhances the security of existing dynamically-linked pure-capability programs.
+Linkage-based compartmentalization contains a set of features provided by rtld(1) and other system libraries that enhances the security of existing dynamically-linked pure-capability programs.

 A new process inherits the compartmentalization setting of its parent.
 To enable c18n for all new processes across the entire system, run